-- We will fund our defined benefit pension plans to meet or exceed statutory requirements and currently expect to contribute approximately \$100 to \$300 to these plans in 2013. - Other postretirement benefit payments are estimated using actuarial assumptions, including expected future service, to project the future obligations.
-Based upon those projections, we anticipate making annual payments for these obligations of \$58 in 2013 to more than \$60 by 2022. - Accrued income tax liabilities for uncertain tax positions, deferred taxes and noncontrolling interests. - In the event the holder of the redeemable preferred securities elects to redeem them at the next redemption election date, we would be required to repay approximately \$500 in December 2014.
+- We will fund our defined benefit pension plans to meet or exceed statutory requirements and currently expect to contribute approximately \$100 to \$200 to these plans in 2014. - Other postretirement benefit payments are estimated using actuarial assumptions, including expected future service, to project the future obligations.
+Based upon those projections, we anticipate making annual payments for these obligations of \$57 in 2014 to more than \$65 by 2023. - Accrued income tax liabilities for uncertain tax positions, deferred taxes and noncontrolling interests.

-Investing Commentary:
+Investing

-During 2012, our capital spending was \$1.1 billion.
-We expect capital spending to be \$1.0 billion to \$1.1 billion in 2013.
+During 2013, our capital spending was \$1.0 billion compared to \$1.1 billion in the prior year.
+We expect capital spending to be \$1.0 billion to \$1.2 billion in 2014.
+In 2013, proceeds from the disposition of property were \$129 primarily due to the sale of certain non-core assets.

-Financing Commentary:
+Financing